News Release

 “At Penn Medicine, we seek the cures of tomorrow to help individuals enjoy longer, healthier lives.
 Our focus on the future drives innovative possibilities in medicine and challenges us to also consider how providing health care impacts the health of the environment,” said Kevin B. Mahoney, CEO of UPHS.
 “The Climate and Sustainability Plan represents our dedication to cultivating a sustainable health system so that we can build a healthier world for future generations.”

-The plan is part of a University-wide effort to reduce Penn’s carbon footprint, and builds upon UPHS efforts already underway to go green for good health, which includes purchasing 70 percent of the health system’s solar energy from Great Cove Solar Energy Facilities, phasing out the use of desflurane, an anesthetic gas that remains in the atmosphere for 14 years, and continuing initiatives to reduce waste from surgical equipment, print less paper, and recycle or donate unused furniture.
+The plan is part of a University-wide effort to reduce Penn’s carbon footprint, and builds upon the University’s Power Purchase Agreement and UPHS efforts already underway to go green for good health, which includes purchasing 70% of the health system’s electricity from renewable energy for the UPHS locations in the Greater Philadelphia area, phasing out the use of desflurane, an anesthetic gas that remains in the atmosphere for 14 years, and continuing initiatives to reduce waste from surgical equipment, print less paper, and recycle or donate unused furniture.

 Addressing sustainability from all angles of health care